Justia Lawyer Rating

 Lawyers of Distinction 2020

-K1 Fiancé Visa vs CR1 Marriage Visa
+K-1 Fiancé Visa vs CR-1 Marriage Visa

-This is a very difficult question to answer, because each process has its advantages.
+This is a very difficult question to answer because each process has its advantages.

-K1 Fiancé Visa vs CR1 Marriage VisaYou can either file for the fiancé right away, assuming you have already met your fiancé in person and meet the other qualifications.
+You can either file for the fiancé visa right away, assuming you have already met your fiancé in person and meet other qualifications.
 If you haven’t met yet, you can always consider marrying in their home country when you do, and then process the marriage visa instead of the fiancé visa.

 Advantages of the fiancé visa:

-• The initial cost is lower, both our legal fee and the government related fees
+• The initial cost is lower—both our legal fee, and the government-related fees

 Advantages of the marriage visa:

 If your fiancé or spouse is already in the United States, you may have other options on how to proceed.
-There are many variables in this type of process, including but not limited to how they entered, when they entered, and when you married or plan to marry.
-Under no circumstances should you consider moving forward with this type of process without first speaking with an immigration attorney.
+There are many variables in this type of process, including—but not limited to—how your partner entered the U.S., when they entered, and when you married or plan to marry.

 Good luck!